IRC-SPHERE/PythonPlotter/README.md

 # PythonPlotter
 Library for using matplotlib from .NET programs (e.g. C#).
 Currently tested only on *nix platforms.

-Python packages required: numpy, matplotlib, seaborn, mpltools.
+Python packages required: numpy, matplotlib, seaborn.

 Example usage: